Notice of Pre-AIA or AIA Status

 However, in an analogous invention, Feng teaches,

-to indicate a value for a performance indicator associated with the UE -Page 3, Paragraph 1 (recites, “In the current protocol of LTE, an input parameter of the random access optimization function is used, that is, the base station collects the random access prefix from the UE.
+to indicate a value for a performance indicator associated with the UE, -Page 3, Paragraph 1 (recites, “In the current protocol of LTE, an input parameter of the random access optimization function is used, that is, the base station collects the random access prefix from the UE.
 Number of received RACH preambles to obtain this performance indicator.”)

-It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the “Random Access Backoff Indicator” proposed by Jeon to include the concept of “indicate a value for a performance indicator associated with the UE.” of Feng.
-One of ordinary skill in the art would have been motivated to make this modification in order to improve network optimization capabilities [Page 3, Paragraph 1].
+It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the “Random Access Backoff Indicator” proposed by Jeon to include the concept of “indicate a value for a performance indicator associated with the UE,

 Although implicit, Jeon and Feng combination do not explicitly mention,

-and receive, in response to the communication of the RACH procedure, an additional communication of the RACH procedure.
+and receive, in response to the communication of the RACH procedure, a random access response (RAR), the RAR comprising a RAR window this is adjusted based on the uplink delay.

-It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the “Random Access Backoff Indicator” proposed by Jeon to include the concept of “to indicate a value for a performance indicator associated with the UE, or using a physical uplink shared channel (PUSCH) occasion and indicating the value for the performance indicator in the communication; and receive, in response to the communication of the RACH procedure, an additional communication of the RACH procedure.” of Rudolf.
-One of ordinary skill in the art would have been motivated to make this modification in order to improve UL resource utilization and/or to modify physical layer procedures to increase UL coverage.
-The WTRU may be configured to receive a configuration from an evolved eNB [0012].
+It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the “Random Access Backoff Indicator” proposed by Jeon to include the concept of “receive, in response to the communication of the RACH procedure, a random access response (RAR), the RAR comprising a RAR window this is adjusted based on the uplink delay.” of YIN.
+One of ordinary skill in the art would have been motivated to make this modification in order to increase flexibility of mobile operators for their network deployments [0003]

 Jeon further teaches,